HL7/cqf-measures/input/pages/packaging.md

 {: #measure-packaging}

 To facilitate publishing and distribution of quality measures, this Implementation Guide provides guidance on how to package quality measures, either independently, or as part of a collection of related measures.

-### Packaging Artifacts
-{: #packaging-artifacts}

-In general, artifacts such as libraries, measures, and test cases are packaged as a Bundle of type `transaction`.
-They may span multiple bundles in a given delivery, thus the bundle should be processed as a unit.

-An artifact bundle contains the artifact as the first entry in the bundle, and optionally the dependencies and associated artifacts as subsequent entries as follows:

-1. **Artifact**: The main artifact resource for the package (such as a Measure or Library)
-2. **Library Dependencies**: Any libraries required for the artifact
-3. **Terminology Dependencies**: Any CodeSystem or ValueSet resources required for the artifact
-4. **Test Cases**: Any test cases defined for the artifact

-*Note that if an artifact package is large enough to require segmentation in multiple bundles, use of `transaction` bundles may not be feasible.

-When paging is used for the result of the package operation, the total element in the resulting bundle(s) is used to communicate the total number of entries in the package, not the number of entries in the bundle, similar to the way bundles are used to page search sets in the FHIR API.
-In addition, the initial artifact entry is only expected to be present in the first bundle (i.e. the partitioning of entries across the bundles does not change what entries are communicated overall).
+Measure packages are a special case of the more general [Artifact Packaging]({{site.data.fhir.ver.crmi}}/packaging.html) capability described in the Canonical Resource Management Infrastructure (CRMI) implementation guide.
+Measures may be packaged using that approach, with additional considerations as discussed in the following topics.

 ### Packaging Libraries
 {: #packaging-libraries}